sujantkumarkv/deepshard-tasks/README.md

   ![Screenshot 2023-12-26 at 3 56 23 AM](https://github.com/sujantkumarkv/llama-inference/assets/73742938/e28f8c01-3e4d-4207-9b9c-2c04e481637d)
   ![Screenshot 2023-12-26 at 3 57 09 AM](https://github.com/sujantkumarkv/llama-inference/assets/73742938/be321831-675d-41f4-89be-d5a684bb57ca)

-- I moved on to another way as i remember @abacaj's tweet that `ctransformers` (python bindings using GGML library in C/C++) works great; i pip install it but it gives error about `libctransformers.so`.
+- I moved on to another way as i remember a tweet that `ctransformers` (python bindings using GGML library in C/C++) works great; i pip install it but it gives error about `libctransformers.so`.
 I then found the file, it exists and made it executable but it doesn't work.
   ![Screenshot 2023-12-26 at 7 05 25 PM](https://github.com/sujantkumarkv/llama-inference/assets/73742938/dc563256-2cb6-4c27-aa00-7031ab5dca3a)

 - The doc also suggested to download `ctransformers[cuda]` which prompts to install `nvidia-pyindex` and `nvidia-cublas-cu12`.
 The former worked but the later gave the following error: